SELECT WORK

 No other participant may enter A's "private" zone (orange) without invitation.
 A&B can engage in a private conversation within the "personal" zone (yellow).
 If not set to private, C (in the "social" zone (blue) can hear and join the conversation.
 In the "public" zone (D), conversation is unintelligible and volume fades with distance from speaker.
 D can hear the murmur of voices, while E hears nothing at all.

-At Pogo Parks, the community builds totems to symbolize support for and guardianship over the parks.
+At Pogo Parks, the community erects totems to symbolize support for and guardianship over the parks.
 At a fundraising event, virtual totems might arise as fundraising milestones are reached.

 Skyboxes made from 360 images of the same location at different points in time can be nested inside each other.
 A "time machine" component allows the guest to leap from one virtual world into another, to show change across time.

-Grantmakers survey: 39 respondents from foundations and other grantmaking institutions.
+39 respondents from foundations and other grantmaking institutions answered questions about their preferences and pain points related to attending fundraising events.
 (Google forms)

 RESEARCH RESULTS